alex-pv01/alex-pv01.github.io/content/posts/lectures/nonequilibrium-statistical-mechanics.md

 - [Nonequilibrium Statistical Mechanics - Part 3](https://www.youtube.com/watch?v=anG9DlF-EgY)

-Pdf of my **handwritten notes** can be found [here](https://drive.proton.me/urls/M9J6SD4WPM#UOTJbsGuBZjh).
+My **handwritten notes** can be found [here](https://drive.proton.me/urls/M9J6SD4WPM#UOTJbsGuBZjh).
 Note that the audio at the third part is missing, so I have tried my best to follow what he was writing on the board, but I might have missed some points.

 Nonequilibrium Statistical Mechanics is the fundamental theory behind **diffusion probabilistic models**, introduced in the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/abs/1503.03585).